formlio/forml/docs/testing.rst

 All the ``.returns()`` assertions are implemented using the :meth:`python:unittest.TestCase.assertEqual` which compares the expected and actual values checking for :meth:`python:object.__eq__` equality.
-If this is not a valid comparison for the particular data types used by the operator, you have to supply custom matcher as a second parameter to the assertion.
-The matcher needs to be a callable with the following signature of ``typing.Callable[[typing.Any, typing.Any], bool]``, where the first argument is *expected* and the second is the *actual* value.
+If this is not a valid comparison for the particular data types used by the operator, you have to supply a custom matcher as a second parameter to the assertion.
+The matcher needs to be a *callable* with the following signature of ``typing.Callable[[typing.Any, typing.Any], bool]``, where the first argument is *expected* and the second is the *actual* value.

 This can be useful for example for :class:`pandas:pandas.DataFrame`, which does not support simple boolean equality check.
-Following example uses a custom matcher for asserting the values returned as :class:`pandas:pandas.DataFrame`:
+The following example uses a custom matcher for asserting the values returned as :class:`pandas:pandas.DataFrame`:

 .. code-block:: python